-Ina personal injury case, you will need to show the following:
+In a personal injury case, you will need to demonstrate the following:

-Any party that supplies, maintains, or moves the scaffolding has a duty to provide for the safety of the workers.
+Any party that supplies, maintains or moves the scaffolding has a duty to provide for the safety of the workers.
 Furthermore, any party that possesses the power to make decisions at a construction site may have a duty to provide for the safety of the worker.
 This duty can extend to scaffold safety.
-If the owner of the building supervises and oversees workers, he/she may be liable for the scaffold accident.
+If the owner of the building supervises and oversees workers, he or she may be liable for the scaffold accident.

 The defendant breached that duty